-No credit losses on available-for-sale securities were recognized during the years ended December 31, 2021, 2020, and 2019.
+No credit losses on available-for-sale securities were recognized during the years ended December 31, 2022 and 2021.
 In its evaluation to determine expected credit losses, management considered all available historical and current information, expectations of future economic conditions, the type of security, the credit rating of the security, and the size of the loss position, as well as other relevant information.
 The Company does not intend to sell, and is unlikely to be required to sell, any of these available-for-sale investments before their effective maturity or market price recovery.
-The Company held no investments that have been in a continuous unrealized loss position for 12 months or longer.